pupil-labs/realtime-python-api/docs/guides/under-the-hood.rst

 3. ``worn`` - a boolean indicating whether the user is wearing the device.
 The value is encoded as an unsigned 8-bit integer as either ``255`` (device is being worn) or ``0`` (device is *not* being worn).

-Each RTP packet contains one gaze datum and has therefore a payload length of 9 bytes.
+Each RTP packet contains one gaze datum and has payload that varies in length being either 21 or 77 bytes (if it includes eye state parameters), with a 12 bytes header. .

 .. seealso::
     The Realtime Python API exposes gaze data via